 Atlanta, GA 30334

-How long does it take to get an LLC approved?
+How long does it take to get a Georgia LLC approved?
 The LLC processing time is 5 to 7 days online or up to 2 weeks by mail.

 Creating a Georgia LLC operating agreement is the only way to legally lock down your LLC’s management and ownership structure.
-Having this document in place will give you something to return to if a dispute or lawsuit arises.
+Having an operating agreement in place will give you something to return to if a dispute or lawsuit arises.

 Even single-member LLCs benefit from having an operating agreement.